THOMASELOVE/432-classes-2024/projectA/portfolio_review.md

 `1` | Dr. Love has verified that you successfully submitted working qmd, Rds, HTML and video files.
 `2` | Dr. Love has evaluated your qmd, Rds and foundational sections of your HTML file.
 `3` | Dr. Love has completed his review of your video.
+`A` | Dr. Love has completed his review of Section 8 of your HTML file.
+`B` | Dr. Love has completed his review of Section 9 of your HTML file.
-`4` | Dr. Love has completed his review of your HTML file, including Sections 8-10.
+`C` | Dr. Love has completed his review of Section 10 of your HTML file.
 `5` | The TAs have completed their review of Section 8 (linear regression analysis.)
 `6` | The TAs have completed their review of Section 9 (logistic regression analysis.)
 `7` | The TAs have completed their review of the video.